Liverpool Plains Shire

 Liverpool Plains Shire is a local government area located in the North West Slopes region of New South Wales, Australia.
 The Shire was formed on 17 March 2004 by the amalgamation of Quirindi Shire with parts of Parry, Murrurundi and Gunnedah shires.

-The Mayor of Liverpool Plains Shire Council is Cr.
-Doug Hawkins OAM.

 Main towns

-The main town and Council seat is located in Quirindi.
-Other towns and villages in the Shire include Ardglen, Blackville, Caroona, Currabubula, Premer, Spring Ridge, Wallabadah, Werris Creek, and Willow Tree.
+The main town and council seat is located in Quirindi.
+Other towns and villages in the Shire include Ardglen, Blackville, Caroona, Currabubula, Parraweena, Premer, Spring Ridge, Wallabadah, Werris Creek, and Willow Tree.

 Heritage listings

 The Liverpool Plains Shire has a number of heritage-listed sites, including: